linxule/linxule.github.io/_posts/2019-12-30-so-what-do-you-study.md

 My current research interests
 ======
 I am interested in the trend of decentralization in various aspects of society and the associated implications for individuals, groups, communities, organizations, and alike.
+In addition, I am interested in the innovation and creativity in the culinary industry.

 Decentralized forms of organizing
 ------